310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Madara awkward %}
-“In the way” is a mean way to put… Uhh, sooo what're you all doing?
+“In the way” is a mean way to put it… Uhh, sooo what're you all doing?
 There’s cushions here to sit on… Are you guys gonna start telling stories?
 {% endbubble %}

 {% bubble Hajime %}